theNewFlesh/lunchbox/README.md

-# Lunchbox
+# Introduction
-A library of various tools for common python tasks
+Lunchbox is a library of various tools for common python tasks.

 See [documentation](https://theNewFlesh.github.io/lunchbox/) for details.